 When we talk of powerful women across time and history, we think of a lot of names.
 But one name that is less known but should be a part of this list is Hatchepsut.
-The third woman in 3000 years to rule one of the most intelligent and vast civilization to exist.
+The third woman in 3000 years to rule one of the most intelligent and vast civilizations to exist.
 She was a strong and ambitious woman.

 In Ancient Egypt, being the pharaoh carried with it a huge set of responsibilities and aura about it.
 Egypt as a civilization functioned on Maat, a word that signifying order and truth.
 The Pharaoha were the harbingers of Maat.
-According to Ancient Egyptian theology Ra the Sun or the Sun God, travelled everyday across the sky, bringing light to the Earth and sustaining all living matter.
+According to Ancient Egyptian theology Ra the Sun or the Sun God, traveled every day across the sky, bringing light to the Earth and sustaining all living matter.

 Ruling for around 22 years, she is probably one of the most impressive pharaohs of Egypt.
 Hatchepsut was the fifth pharaoh of Egypt.
 She succeeded to the throne of Egypt in 1478 BC.
 Hatchepsut was the wife of Thutmose II (her half-brother as well).
-When he died leaving the throne to his young son, Thutmose III, Hatchepsut became the two year old’s reagent.
+When he died leaving the throne to his young son, Thutmose III, Hatchepsut became the two-year-old’s reagent.

 And Then A Queen

-However, later on she went ahead and took up the task of ruling, herself.
+However, later on, she went ahead and took up the task of ruling, herself.
 Some say because she was ambitious but others say that she did it to save the kingdom for her son.

 Knowing that her power grab was highly controversial, Hatshepsut fought to defend its legitimacy.
 Pointing to her royal lineage and claiming that her father had appointed her his successor.
 She sought to reinvent her image.
 Thus, in statues and paintings of that time, she ordered that she be portrayed as a male pharaoh, with a beard and large muscles.
 In other images, however, she appeared in traditional female regalia.

 This is most probably why after her death an act of ‘Damnation Memoriae’ was committed.
-Her statues, busts and inscriptions were looted, destroyed and chiselled off the face of history.
-Her mummy was also hidden away secretly.
+Her statues, busts, and inscriptions were looted, destroyed, and chiseled off the face of history.
+Her mummy has also hidden away secretly.
 It is still a mystery as to who ordered the desecration of her memory twenty years after her death.

-She undertook major building projects like the mortuary temple called Djeser-Djeseru, which remains to be phenomenal piece of architecture and engineering.
+She undertook major building projects like the mortuary temple called Djeser-Djeseru, which remains to be a phenomenal piece of architecture and engineering.
 She was a great economist, successfully campaigning a trade mission to the distant land of Punt through the Nile by building one of the oldest boats to ever exist.